typelevel/typelevel.github.com/src/projects/contributing-guide.md

 The exception to this rule is "batching changes", where you make the same kind of change to multiple places in the codebase.
 In this case, it is preferable to make one larger pull request instead of many small ones.

-> **Note:** Imagine yourself in the shoes of the reviewer: how can you make the PR easy to review and approve?
+> Imagine yourself in the shoes of the reviewer: how can you make the PR easy to review and approve?
 >
 > This is best achieved if your pull request is simple, coherent, and uncontroversial.
 >